lg-gonzalez-juarez/documentation/pages/python2/pyth_01.md

 folder: python2
 ---

-# 1. Simple Math Using the `math` Module
+## 21.1.
+Simple Math Using the `math` Module

-Course: Using Python's Math, Science, and Engineering Libraries.
-Extracted from [link Linux Academy](https://linuxacademy.com/cp/modules/view/id/621).
+Extracted from the course [Using Python's Math, Science, and Engineering Libraries - Linux Academy](https://linuxacademy.com/cp/modules/view/id/621).
+This covers following:

-This covers:

 ## 1.1.
 Common `math` Functions and Constants